JoseLuisModBer/tasklist-by-modber-project/README.md

 ## TECHNICAL DESCRIPTION OF THE PROJECT:

 This App has been created entirely with React (using npx create-react-app).
+In this case, as it is a project that I started in 2022, I did not resort to using VITE (which is currently my default option).

 The main "App" component paints a div containing: